-The following cut flower wall chart is a fantastic way to plan which flower varieties to grow and when!
-If you follow this cut flower wall chart, you’ll be able to plan perfect flower arrangements to decorate your home!
+The following cut flower chart is a fantastic way to plan which flower varieties to grow and when!
+If you want to fill your home and garden with gorgeous cut flowers, this handy guide is an excellent resource to help you succeed.

-These plants can be categorized with annuals because they will bloom the first year from seed.
-They are termed half hardy because although they can handle light frost, they can’t survive extremely cold weather.
-In most areas of the UK, you would need to sow them indoors with a little gentle heat and plant outside in spring or summer.
+- Half Hardy Annual (HHA) – These flowers bloom the first year from seed.
+Although they can handle light frost, half-hardy annuals can’t survive extremely cold weather.
+Start them indoors with a little gentle heat and plant outside in spring or summer.

-A biennial grows foliage during its first year, lives over the winter, and then finally blooms in the second season.
+- Hardy Biennial (HB) – A biennial grows foliage during its first year, survives through the winter, and then finally blooms in the second season.
 Once it has bloomed and set seed, it dies.
-Foxgloves and Hollyhocks are usually biennial.

-You may see this term used on Suttons Packets to indicate a perennial plant grown as an annual because it will be killed by winter frosts if not given protection.
+- Half Hardy Perennial (HHP) – You may see this term used on Suttons seed packets to indicate that this perennial plant is often grown as an annual because it’s killed by winter frosts if not protected.
 If you live in a frost-free climate, this plant would be perennial for you.

 Name | Type | Sow | Flowers | Comment |